hipe/tmx/lib/skylab/meta-hell/doc/issues/041-ghost-modules-explained.md

 2. the Bundle facility. it's simply the best thing.

-3. Boxxy is kind of a weird fit here, but didn't really fit anywhere else
+3. B-oxxy is kind of a weird fit here, but didn't really fit anywhere else

 4. the Item_Grammar is pretty great